DepriFromEarth/dodsfig/.github/CONTRIBUTING.md

 We appreciate any kind of contribution of any type or size, from anyone to improve the script!

+## Developer note
+Day of Defeat: Source doesn't get updates so I will add what I think will be needed.
+Information presented right now may not correlate with the changes I intend.

 ## Reporting issues
 We always welcome reporting issues, whether it be bug reports or feedback about improving the project.
 You can help guide the development of moonfig